Istrian Italians: Venetian era

-On the other hand, interior and eastern Istria was included into the Central European cultural sphere and were dominated by a feudal culture.
+On the other hand, interior and eastern Istria were included in the Central European cultural sphere and were dominated by a feudal culture.
 By the late 18th century, the vast majority of Austrian Istria were Slavic (Slovene and Croat) speakers.

+Napoleonic era

+In 1797, during the Napoleonic Wars, the Republic of Venice was dissolved.
 After the Treaty of Campo Formio (1797) Austria occupied the Venetian part of the peninsula.
+Istria was included in the Napoleonic Kingdom of Italy from 1805 to 1809, and successively in the Illyrian Provinces from 1809.

 After a short French interim, Austria reconquered the whole peninsula in 1813, and unified it into a single province.
 As a result, Istrian Italians became a minority in the new administrative unit, although they maintained their social and part of their political power.

+From the Middle Ages to the 19th century, Italian and Slavic communities in Istria had lived peacefully side by side because they did not know the national identification, given that they generically defined themselves as "Istrians", of "Romance" or "Slavic" culture.

 Austrian period

-Although the incorporation into the Austrian Empire caused deep changes in the political asset of the region, it did not alter the social balance.
+Although the incorporation into the Austrian Empire caused deep changes in the political assets of the region, it did not alter the social balance.
 Venetian-speaking Istrian Italians continued to dominate the region both culturally and economically.
-In the first half of the 19th century, the use of Venetian language even extended to some areas of former Austrian Istria, like the town of Pazin / Pisino.
+In the first half of the 19th century, the use of the Venetian language even extended to some areas of former Austrian Istria, like the town of Pazin / Pisino.
 The Austrian censuses detected a gradual but constant rise of Italian speakers both in numerical and proportional terms: in 1848, around a third of Istrians were Italian (Venetian or Istriot) speakers.

 From the early 19th century onward, the local Croats and Slovenes engaged in a national revival, demanding linguistic and national rights that challenged the supremacy of the Italian language and culture in Istria.
 The Croatian-Slovene national movement gained force only in the second part of the 19th century, causing a clash with a parallel nationalist movement of the Istrian Italians.

 Many Istrian Italians looked with sympathy towards the Risorgimento movement that fought for the unification of Italy.
-However, after 1866, when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom Italy, Istria remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic (Trieste, Gorizia and Gradisca, Fiume).
+However, after 1866, when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom of Italy, Istria remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic (Trieste, Gorizia and Gradisca, Fiume).
 This triggered the gradual rise of Italian irredentism among many Italians in Istria, who demanded the unification of the Austrian Littoral, Fiume and Dalmatia with Italy.